Counterfeit products and their implications in IP disputes

 Differences in packaging and labelling: Counterfeit products usually have packaging and labelling that differ from the original product, such as spelling errors or incorrect logos.
 Use of incorrect English and minor typographical errors on labels are very common on counterfeit goods.

 Poor quality materials: Counterfeit products are often made from inferior materials that may not match the quality of the original product.
-By way of example, luxury good which are badly stitched or made of poor quality leather frequently fall apart after sale.
+By way of example, luxury goods which are badly stitched or made of poor-quality leather frequently fall apart after sale.
 Unusual pricing: Counterfeit products are often sold at significantly lower prices than the original product, which may indicate that the product is fake.

 Lack of authenticity certification: Legitimate manufacturers often provide authenticity certification, such as holograms or serial numbers, to help consumers verify the authenticity of their products.